Discovering fossilized dinosaur skin gave Sue Mock a new lease on life

 “As soon as I petted Walter’s skin,” Mock said, she was hooked.

-Yes, Walter is the dinosaur — named for the furry friend who found him.
-On a hike with her husband, Ellis Ellis (first and last name), and their dog Walter noticed something fairly unusual: bones literally sticking out of a cliff wall.
+Yes, Walter is the dinosaur.
+He's named after the furry friend who found him.
+Mock was on a hike with her husband, Ellis Ellis (first and last name) when their dog, Walter, noticed something fairly unusual: bones literally sticking out of a cliff wall.

 It's hard not to imagine Walter proudly returning with a dinosaur bone in his mouth.
 Of course, it didn’t happen quite that way.
 Nonetheless, the dinosaur would be named after Walter.